Vim Color Schemes: How to Configure

 syntax on colorscheme [your_color_scheme]

 The syntax on instructs Vim to highlight code syntax based on the file type.
-Different code elements (like keywords, comments, strings, etc.) are colored differently, making it easier to read and understand the code.
+Different code elements (such as keywords, comments, and strings) are colored differently, making the code easier to read and understand.

 Test the command by choosing one color scheme.
-For instance, to set gruvbox as your default color scheme, add:
+For instance, to set gruvbox as the default color scheme, add:

 syntax on colorscheme gruvbox